ray-project/ray/doc/source/cluster/getting-started.rst

 However, the real power of Ray is the ability to seamlessly scale to a cluster of machines.

-A Ray cluster is a set of one or more nodes that are running Ray and share the same :ref:`head node<cluster-head-node-under-construction>`.
+A Ray cluster is a set of one or more nodes that are running Ray and share the same :ref:`head node<cluster-head-node>`.
-Ray clusters can either be a fixed-size number of nodes or :ref:`can autoscale<cluster-autoscaler-under-construction>` (i.e., automatically provision or deprovision the number of nodes in a cluster) according to the demand of the Ray workload.
+Ray clusters can either be a fixed-size number of nodes or :ref:`can autoscale<cluster-autoscaler>` (i.e., automatically provision or deprovision the number of nodes in a cluster) according to the demand of the Ray workload.

 How can I use Ray clusters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ray clusters are officially supported on the following technology stacks:

-* The :ref:`Ray cluster launcher on AWS and GCP<ref-cluster-quick-start-vms-under-construction>`.
+* The :ref:`Ray cluster launcher on AWS and GCP<ref-cluster-quick-start>`.
 Community-supported Azure and Aliyun integrations also exist.
 * :ref:`KubeRay, the official way to run Ray on Kubernetes<kuberay-index>`.

 Advanced users may want to :ref:`deploy Ray clusters on-premise <on-prem>`
-or onto infrastructure platforms not listed here by :ref:`providing a custom node provider <ref-cluster-setup-under-construction>`.
+or onto infrastructure platforms not listed here by :ref:`providing a custom node provider <ref-cluster-setup>`.

 Where to go from here?
 ----------------------